betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 #### What is an Inclusive Minute

 An inclusive minute (or inclusive moment) is an inclusivity practice designed for teams to easily add to existing meeting agendas.
-The practice is intentionally kept small, informal and uncontroversial to maximize the likelihood of adoption and uptake.
+The practice is intentionally kept small, informal, and uncontroversial to maximize the likelihood of adoption and uptake.
 The purpose is to raise awareness, inspire dialog, deeper thinking and/or inform future action.
 Although rather modest in its aims, especially when compared with the need it is intended to address, it is also a useful approach in helping to seed changes in culture.